 To establish regular inspection and maintenance plan for the AED unit.

 The Methodist Health System Biomedical Electronics Department is scheduled to conduct quarterly checks of all AED units at Nebraska Methodist College buildings (including Clark, Leinart, Josie's Village and the Jean Beyer Alumni Center and any other buildings that come under ownership of the College.)

 - A representative from the Biomedical Electronics Department requests a key from Campus Security to inspect all AED units.

-- Security will send a report to the Student Health Center indicating the date, time, units inspected and results.
+- Security will send a report to the Campus Health Center indicating the date, time, units inspected and results.

 - The SHC representative on the Safety and Health Committee will bring a copy of that report to the next Committee meeting for discussion and inclusion in the Campus Safety and Health Records Book.